wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.4.2 =
+- (07 Sep 2009) - Added configurable email subject prefix in options.
+- Added configurable border width in options.
+- Auto form fill is now disabled for admin, but still works for other logged in users.
+- Other minor fixes.

 = 1.4.1 =
 - (06 Sep 2009) - Added feature: Auto form fill email address and name (username) on the contact form for logged in users.